labeattie/lucasbeattiedotcom/_posts/2023-02-07-financial-independence-coast-fi.md

 This stressed me out a bit because I was intent on reaching FI in a foreseeable timeline.
 However, when I discovered Coast FI, I realized we were barely already there!
 This was a new and much more positive way to look at things for me.
 I could:

 * Quit worrying about whether my activities in my dwindling free time were profitable, so I started some cool projects like this website.
-* Be grateful our earnings are greater than our expenses as we take on the one-time expenses like home renovation.
+* Be grateful our earnings are greater than our expenses as we take on one-time expenses like home renovation.
 * Feel even happier with our family's decision for my wife to go part-time.
 * Rest easy it when we spend far more than usual on restaurants while crunched for time and stressed out due to some temporary circumstance.